 In cold climate zones it is best to keep amaryllis indoors regardless of the season.

-So now you now in what conditions and areas an amaryllis plant will survive outdoors you probably want to know when is the best time to move it outside?
+So now you now in what conditions, and areas, an amaryllis plant will survive in when outdoors you probably want to know when is the best time to move it outside?